DUNE/data-mgmt-ops/utilities/README.md

 One could either put the duplicate nuking code in this script or run over the lists it produces, if one runs over the lists, you need to start at the most childy data_tier and work up from there to avoid leaving orphans

-### future duplicate nuking

-Script MetaNuker is in development to a file and all of its children cleanly.
-It gets VERY complicated with multiple layers.